fsharp/fsharp.org/guides/web/index.md

 The [Cloud Programming](/guides/cloud/) guide contains more details on scalable cloud-hosted web programming with F#.

-> To contribute to this guide, [edit this page on GitHub](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/web/index.md).
-The resources listed below are provided for educational purposes related to the F# programming language.
-The F# Software Foundation does not endorse or recommend any specific commercial products, processes, or services.
+To contribute to this guide, [edit this page on GitHub](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/web/index.md).

 * auto-gen TOC:
 {:toc}